la3mmchen/contracts/README.md

 ## ✨ Features

 - 📝 **Easy Contract Management** - Add, edit, and organize all your contracts in one place
+- 🏷️ **Reference Number Tracking** - Store and search important contract identifiers like purchase orders, invoice numbers, and account references
-- 💰 **Track Any Currency** - Works with dollars, euros, pounds, and 7 other major currencies
+- 💰 **Track Any Currency** - Works with euros (default), dollars, pounds, and 7 other major currencies
 - 📊 **Smart Spending Insights** - See where your money goes with beautiful charts and summaries
-- 🔍 **Find Anything Fast** - Search contracts by name, company, or filter by type and status
+- 🔍 **Find Anything Fast** - Search contracts by name, company, reference number, or filter by type and status
 - 📱 **Works Everywhere** - Use on your phone, tablet, or computer - always looks great
 - 📤 **Export Your Data** - Download contracts as markdown files or backup everything at once
 - 🔒 **Keep Your Data Safe** - Automatic backups and protection against losing your work